dff1980/2020.2-PoC/README.md

      1 LAN (Minimum 1Gb/s)

-- 3 x RKE Node for demo
+- 1-3 (or more) x RKE Node for demo

      4 - 32 GB RAM